prmadev/prmadev/README.md

 <img width="200" src="./assets/avatar.png" alt="me, in pixel form">
 </p>

 Hi there!
-As you may have already guessed, My name is Amir.
+As you may have already guessed, My name is Perma.
 I'm a back-end developer.
 And my bosses love my results and hate my advocacy of less known technologies.
 (Like Rust, which is less known... in here... yeah I know!)

 </p>